-Corequisite: DNCE 285
+Corequisite: DNCE 280

-Transfer acceptability: CSU; UC Intermediate choreography with emphasis on combining movements and developing ideas in relation to movements and developing ideas in relation to motivation and form.
+Intermediate choreography with emphasis on combining movements and developing ideas in relation to movements and developing ideas in relation to motivation and form.
 Discuss forms and develop the skills to articulate the art of dance.

-DNCE 147 Repertory (.5 - 1)
+DNCE 147 Repertory